robinComa/BigDataJobStack/README.md

-BigDataAnalytics
+BigDataWebService
 ================

-Providing a web service for the processings / results distribution
+Provide a RESTful web service solution for the processings / results distribution.